ryanrishi/ryanrishi.com/pages/blog/2022-01-31-solving-wordle.md

 # Elimination Approach
 There's another approach that I haven't coded but have thought about.
 Some people use their second guess to guess a word that has none of the same characters as their first guess in order to get a better sense of what letters are in the answer.
-If the answer is "about" and their first guess is "tough" (⬜️🟨🟨⬜️⬜️), they would ignore the fact that there's an `ou` in the answer and instead guess something like "races" in order to see if there are common letters like `r` or `s` in the answer.
+If the answer is `about` and their first guess is `tough` (⬜️🟨🟨⬜️⬜️), they would ignore the fact that there's an `ou` in the answer and instead guess something like `races` in order to see if there are common letters like `r` or `s` in the answer.

 I'm curious how this approach stacks up against an iterative approach.
 [Reach out to me](https://twitter.com/ryanrishi) if you or someone else ends up writing a program that uses this approach.